 “We’ve had so many people say, ‘no matter what, you’ve got to keep the office supplies downtown,’” Linda said about expanding the storefront to accommodate the needs of the community.

-Peterson Office Supplies will continue to sell products online, but the storefront itself has been consumed by Point to Point.
+Peterson Office Supplies, owned by Parker's Workplace Solutions, will continue to sell products online, but the storefront itself has been consumed by Point to Point.

 The move is quite recent, and it’s all hands on deck for now.
 The Burton family and their team of designers have been hard at work to set up the new space and although there is still a lot to organize, Linda said that Point to Point is “having a ball with office supplies”.